-The choice of the correlation threshold of the time series determines the entries of the adjacency matrix, which characterises the network and determines all metrics like edge density, degree distribution, local and global clustering coefficient and other derived metrics; it is the only adjustable parameter in our setup of the RCN.
-One can either fix the correlation threshold resulting in varying edge densities or fix the edge density by adjusting the correlation threshold, as done e.g in Weimer et al. (2016); both possibilities require a decision of which values to choose.
-We decided to use a fixed correlation threshold, since a high correlation above a fixed threshold on long (e.g. seasonal) time scales and over an extended area is an indication of a strong persistent coupling between nodes, which is what we are looking for - we let the structure of the network reflect the given climatic situation.
+fix the edge density by adjusting the correlation threshold, as done, for example, in Weimer et al. (2016); both possibilities require a decision of which values to choose.
+We decided to use a fixed correlation threshold, since a high correlation above a fixed threshold on long (e.g. seasonal) timescales and over an extended area is an indication of a strong, persistent coupling between nodes, which is what we are looking for we let the structure of the network reflect the given climatic situation.
 To see how the choice of the correlation threshold affects the metrics of the RCN, we conducted a series of sensitivity runs for drought and heat extremes.
-Essential criteria to judge the suitability are i) the edge density e which should be not to small in order to have enough data for calculating the metrics, but also not too large in order to have a sufficiently large spread (e values in the literature are in the order of 0.1), and ii) the ability of the network to detect significant differences between normal and extreme years.
-We varied the correlation threshold ρ_0 for $\rho_0 = 0.70, 0.80, 0.85, 0.90, 0.95, 0.99$ for the GE region over the years 1951 to 2019.
-The results are discussed now separately for drought and heat.
+Essential criteria for judging the suitability are (i) the edge density e, which should be not to small in order to have enough data for calculating the metrics but also not too large in order to have a sufficiently large spread (e values in the literature are of the order of 0.1), and (ii) the ability of the network to detect significant differences between normal and extreme years.
+We varied the correlation threshold ρ_0 for $\rho_0 = 0.70, 0.80, 0.85,$ 0.90, 0.95 and 0.99 for the GE region over the years 1951 to 2019.
+The results are now discussed separately for drought and heat.

-15 3.1 Sensitivity droughts
+3.1 Sensitivity droughts

-The left hand part of Fig. 1 shows the variation of edge density e (blue circles) and global clustering coefficient \bar{c} (red circles), all averaged over the summer half year for the years 1951 to 2019, with the correlation thresholds defined above.
-Also shown is the spread, i.e. ratio standard deviation/average for e (blue triangles) and \bar{c} (red triangles) as a function of the correlation threshold.

-As expected, e and \bar{c} decrease considerably with increasing ρ_0 ; however, the sensitivity of \bar{c} is much less pronounced, although e and \bar{c} are highly correlated for all ρ_0 .
-For $\rho_0 = 0.70$, the edge density is very high, but the spread is low.
-The other extreme occcurs for $\rho_0 = 0.99$: the spread is sufficiently large, but the values are based on too few connections, so the statistics are not reliable (for $\rho_0 = 0.99$, there are only about 90 edges out of almost 900,000 on average).
-For $\rho_0 = 0.85, 0.90, 0.95$, edge densities are around 0.1, which is in the range used for so-called sparse networks in the literature (Radebach et al., 2013), and the ratio spread/average is around 0.5, which we consider sufficiently large.
+The left-hand side of Fig. 1 shows the variation in edge density e (blue circles) and global clustering coefficient \overline{c} (red circles), all averaged over the summer half-year for the years 1951 to 2019, with the correlation thresholds defined above.
+Also shown is the spread, i.e. ratio of the standard deviation to the average for e (blue open triangles) and \overline{c} (red open triangles) as a function of the correlation threshold.
+As expected, e and \overline{c} decrease considerably with increasing ρ_0 ; however, the sensitivity of \overline{c} is much less pronounced, although e and \overline{c} are highly correlated for all ρ_0 .
+For $\rho_0 =$ 0.70, the edge density is very high but the spread is low.
+The other extreme occurs for $\rho_0 = 0.99$; the spread is sufficiently large, but the values are based on too few connections, so the statistics are not reliable (for $\rho_0 = 0.99$, there are only about 90 edges out of almost 900 000 on average).
+For $\rho_0 = 0.85$, 0.90 and 0.95, edge densities are around 0.1, which is in the range used for so-called sparse networks in the literature (Radebach et al., 2013), and the ratio of the spread to the average is around 0.5, which we consider sufficiently large.